Angular-Wave/angular.ts/src/core/filter/filter.md

 -
 -
-- For more information about how AngularJS filters work, and how to create your own filters, see
+- For more information about how AngularTS filters work, and how to create your own filters, see
-- {@link guide/filter Filters} in the AngularJS Developer Guide.
+- {@link guide/filter Filters} in the AngularTS Developer Guide.
   \*/

 /\*\*